Arkansas governor says execution plan just part of the job

 If allowed to proceed with the executions, they would be the first Arkansas has carried out since 2005 due to legal wrangling and trouble obtaining the drugs.
 But separate courts granted stays to two inmates before two other courts — one state and one federal — temporarily barred the state from executing any of them at this time.
 The state is appealing.

-Aside from the inmates’ lawsuits, the plan has drawn opposition from civil rights leaders and groups such as the American Bar Association.
+Aside from the inmates’ lawsuits, the plan — which called for double executions on four days — has drawn opposition from civil rights leaders and groups such as the American Bar Association.
 Religious leaders, meanwhile, have appealed to the devoutly Christian governor’s conscience, with one pastor invoking the biblical story of Pontius Pilate, the Roman official who reluctantly ordered Jesus’ crucifixion at the urging of a crowd.

 “I think (Hutchinson’s) a good man. … What he can’t do is what Pilate did: ‘I wash my hands,'” said the Rev. Clint Schnekloth, of Good Shepherd Lutheran Church in Fayetteville.